 But today, the pain is at bay, my mind is sharp, and I know who and what I am.My name is Joshua Lamont Evans, and I am free.

 *If you liked "Old Friend, Old Relic," you may want to purchase The Arcade and Other Dark Tales direct from me.
 I will sign the book if you'd like, and I will include a digital copy (PDF) for free.
-Simply PayPal $12.95 (this includes shipping) to email@example.com.
+Simply PayPal $12.95 (this includes shipping--U.S. only) to firstname.lastname@example.org.
 Thanks!